 DWR News Release

-Here’s what hunters should know about the upcoming hunts:
+Here’s what hunters should know about the upcoming general-season and youth hunts:

 There are two turkey subspecies that live in Utah: Rio Grande and Merriam’s.
-There are currently between 25,000-35,000 wild turkeys throughout the state, and they’re doing really well.
+There are currently between 25,000-35,000 wild turkeys throughout the state.

 Where to hunt

-For northeastern Utah, the corridors along the Duchesne River, the Green River and the Ashley Creek drainage should all be good areas to hunt turkeys this year.
+Turkey numbers in the northeastern region have decreased a little from previous years, most likely due to the severe drought conditions in Utah that have persisted over the past couple of years.
+Hunters should target the corridors along the Duchesne River, the Green River and the Ashley Creek drainage, which should all be good areas to hunt turkeys this year.
 Lower agricultural areas should also have good turkey hunting, but many of these areas are private property, so hunters will need to get written permission from landowners before hunting.
-There are also pockets of turkeys throughout much of the Book Cliffs.
-Hunters should note that due to heavy snowfall in 2019, many of the turkeys that were found on higher-elevation U.S. Forest Service lands in northeastern Utah moved to lower-elevation areas and haven’t returned to their usual high-elevation areas yet.
+There are also pockets of turkeys throughout much of the Book Cliffs and in the middle and lower areas of several major drainages across the northern and southern slopes of the Uinta Mountains.

-In southeastern Utah, hunters can find Merriam’s turkeys in the La Sal and Abajo mountains.
-Popular areas to find Rio Grande turkeys in this part of the state include along the Colorado and Green rivers, as well as many of their tributaries such as the San Rafael River, Price River, Range Creek, Gordon Creek, Huntington Creek, Ferron Creek, and drainages along the Book Cliffs.
+Turkey numbers should be better than last year in southeastern Utah.
+Hunters can find Merriam’s turkeys in the La Sal and Abajo mountains.
+Popular areas to find Rio Grande turkeys in this part of the state include along the Colorado and Green rivers, as well as many of their tributaries such as the San Rafael River, Price River, Range Creek, Gordon Creek, Huntington Creek, Ferron Creek and drainages along the Book Cliffs.
 Be aware that many areas along these waterways are private land, and hunters must get written permission from the landowner before hunting.

 Rio Grande turkeys are usually found at lower elevations.
 River bottoms dotted with cottonwood trees and areas containing mostly oak and pinyon-juniper trees are some of their favorite spots.
 Merriam’s turkeys, on the other hand, are typically found in ponderosa pine forests at higher elevations.